pdidev/pdi/pdi/docs/How_to_create_plugin.md

   example:
     ...
 ```
-The given example will load example plugin and pass its subtree to the plugins constructor.
+The given example will load example plugin and pass its subtree to the plugin's constructor.

 The plugin has to inherit from PDI::Plugin and have a constructor with arguments PDI::Context& and PC_tree_t.